Home

 Change Of Home Dynamics

-You already know the benefits of home schooling so I won't address that here.
-But home schooling does bring a whole new dimension to your home!
+Since you already know the benefits of home schooling, I won't address them here.
+But home schooling does bring a whole new dimension to your home.
 For starters, you and your children are home more!
 And if you're home more, then every inch of your home is being used 24/7.

 • preparing more meals - increased use of kitchen